kmisztal/CEC/README.md

 //Gaussians with sepcified eigenvalues of covariance matrix cec.add(ClusterKind.LambdaGaussians, 3,
 		TypeOption.add("lambda", new double[]{1., 0.1}));
-//Gaussians with sepcified covariance matrix cec.add(ClusterKind.CovarianceGaussians, 3,
+//Gaussians with specified covariance matrix cec.add(ClusterKind.CovarianceGaussians, 3,
 		TypeOption.add("covariance", new double[][]{{1., 0.1}, {0.1, 1}}));
 //Gaussians with a covaraince matrix with given determinant